sjblair/JavaCircles/README.md

 **Some notes about the code...**

 To use this code you will need to have Processing on your Mac/PC.
 You will then need to add the core.jar file as a global library to your IDE of choice.
 At a later date I'll write how to do this in IntelliJ IDEA.
 If you already know how to do that and you have Processing already, then you can find core.jar here: `/Applications/Processing.app/Contents/Java/core/library/core.jar`.
+Also...
+This code is just for fun and is absolutely not ready for any real deployment!
+It's greedy with the memory!
 Happy generative picture making!

 ***